-Front line demonstration of sweet corn variety Sugar-75 was conducted at Gokarnapur village of Digapahandi block of Ganjam district to assess its productivity in coastal plain zone of Odisha.
-The study comprises of 10 farmers in cluster approach during kharif 2023 and 2024 by Krishi Vigyan Kendra, Ganjam-II, Berhampur, Odisha.
+Front line demonstration of sweet corn cv.
+Sugar-75 was conducted at Gokarnapur village of Digapahandi block of Ganjam district to assess its productivity in coastal plain zone of Odisha.
+The study comprised of 10 farmers in cluster approach during kharif 2023 and 2024 was undertaken by Krishi Vigyan Kendra, Ganjam-II, Berhampur, Odisha.
 Observation on growth and yield parameters were recorded, and economic analysis was done.
 The final seed yield was recorded after harvest, and the gross return was calculated based on the prevailing market price.
-The results from the study conclusively proved that demonstration of the sweet corn variety Sugar 75 recorded higher green cob yield $144.0 \text{ q ha}^{-1}$ as compared to farmers practice of normal maize $42.5 \text{ q ha}^{-1}$ .
+The results from the study conclusively proved that demonstration of the sweet corn variety Sugar 75 recorded higher green cob yield 144.0 q ha^{-1} as compared to farmers practice of normal maize 42.5 q ha^{-1} .
 The enhancement in the demonstration yield over farmer's practices turned into 238%.
 By conducting front-line demonstrations on sweet corn in large scale in farmers field will increase the income level of farmers and improve the livelihood condition of the farming community.